In pattern, gun maker shares surge after California shooting

-SAN FRANCISCO (Reuters) - Shares of U.S. gun makers have surged in the wake of the massacre of 14 people in California last week, following a pattern that has grown more common in recent years when high-profile mass shootings have spurred firearms sales as well as calls for gun control measures.
+SAN FRANCISCO, Dec 8 (Reuters) - Shares of U.S. gun makers have surged in the wake of the massacre of 14 people in California last week, following a pattern that has grown more common in recent years when high-profile mass shootings have spurred firearms sales as well as calls for gun control measures.

 Shares of Smith & Wesson Holding Corp have soared 126 percent this year while Sturm Ruger & Co shares have surged 67 percent.